The 8 Patterns of Fitness

 You already know what I’m going to say: Drink lots of water.
 But the reasons for it are so sweeping that it cannot be stressed enough.
 Dehydration undermines all the other patterns.
 Here are 34 reasons to DRINK LOTS OF WATER.
 If you want a very specific reason, consider that water is necessary for the metabolism of energy.
 That includes fat.
 Researchers at the University of Michigan found that the more water you drink, the healthier height-weight ratio you can expect.
 Let’s drink to that!
 Learn more about hydration.

 You may hear people suggest that you eat six small meals each day, but you are an individual with specific needs.
 Medical doctors say this generalized advice may not be appropriate for your goals.
 When you eat, insulin is released.
 It stores energy.
 If you are always eating, you never stop releasing insulin, so you’ll never stop storing energy.
 Also, eating small meals means you may never reach satiation, and might never feel content.
 This pervasive sense of hunger can encourage binging, and that can undermine the whole point of grazing throughout the day.
 Allow time between meals, so that your body has a chance to use the calories it has stored.
-Snack some when you need to, but the six meal patterns are often better for those who wish to gain weight, not lose it.
+Eat enough, so that you don’t need to snack: The six-meal patterns are often better for those who wish to gain weight, not lose it.
 If you find you still need to fill gaps in your nutrition once you’re diet is improved, you can finally look at using supplements.
 Once you get to that point, I suggest you begin stacking them yourself at home.
 Learn more about nutrition.